Transition your site to Google Publisher Tags

 - If you don't already have one, create a development environment that exactly mirrors the production environment in content and layout.

-- Add DFP tags to the development environment.
+- Add Google Publisher Tags to the development environment.

 - Remove any preexisting ad tags from the development environment.

-- Adjust the content and layout as appropriate for any other systems or page changes that will be going live along with DFP tags.
+- Adjust the content and layout as appropriate for any other systems or page changes that will be going live along with Google Publisher Tags.

 - Validate impressions and ad serving against test campaigns that you set up in DFP.